 Your future employer may prefer that you apply to the NHSC LRP.
-This make sense from an employer’s point of view because the NHSC LRP is 100 percent federally funded and doesn’t require employer contributions.
+This makes sense from an employer’s point of view because the NHSC LRP is 100 percent federally-funded and doesn’t require employer contributions.
 Here are some points for your discussion about the NHSC LRP with your future employer:

 - You can apply to MSLRP and the NHSC LRP at the same time, but you can only participate in one program at a time.